-If a Pap smear is specifically requested by the BC Cancer Agency (BCCA), fee item 14560 may be billed during the pre-natal period.
-If the specially requested Pap smear (fee item 14560) is done at the same time as a pre-natal visit, the Pap smear should be billed at 50%, in accordance with Preamble B.12.d.
+There is no charge for fee item 14560 when done during the pre and postnatal service, except if a Pap smear is specifically requested by the BC Cancer Agency (BCCA) and then it may be billed during the pre and postnatal period.
+If the specially requested Pap smear (fee item 14560) is done at the same time as a prenatal visit, the lesser fee should be billed at 50%, in accordance with Preamble Minor Diagnostic and Therapeutic Procedures.
 A note record is required, indicating that the test was requested by the BCCA.

 |TIP:||For billing information regarding other minor procedures performed during the course of a prenatal visit, refer to the MSC Payment Schedule Preamble-'Minor Diagnostic and Therapeutic Procedures'.|

 Disclaimer: MSP Tutor is intended to provide a guide for physicians and medical office assistants in billing claims to MSP.
 For definitive information on fee-for-service fee item codes and amounts, consult the current MSC Payment Schedule.
 If a discrepancy exists between the information contained in MSP Tutor and the MSC Payment Schedule, the information in the Payment Schedule will prevail.